MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-deploy-windows-agent-nano.md

 -   Using network discovery rules to discover devices that support ICMP.

--   Monitoring specific URL's on a Nano Server.
+-   Monitoring specific URLs on a Nano Server.

 -   Collecting data from the Application Log of a Nano Server.